 (As it happened, we did not have long to wait.
 April 26 brought MacCauley's online sale.
 4 of the January lambs from our ewes were included.
 They averaged $1500, with the lot 30 lamb bringing $3750, the second high sale price.
 All four lambs were by HIGH ROLLER).

-I will miss the Suffolks, enjoyed their company, and feel that we produced our fair share of good ones.
+I will miss the Suffolks, enjoyed their company, and feel that we produced our fair share of good ones even if I often felt they were not appreciated or I was badly barn blind..
 For the first time in ten years, I did not have to spend the winter running to the sheep barn to take care of the lambs.
-I also have another inconvenience to deal with - the fact that I have no driver's licence after dark because of my poor eyesight.
+I also have another inconvenience to deal with - the fact that I have no driver's license after dark because of my poor eyesight.
 As a result my long suffering wife had to drive me to the sheep before bedtime to check on the babies.
 (If I had an accident driving after dark, I would likely lose my license even if what happened was not my fault.)

 One parting comment is in order.
 I think that Amanda, the secretary of the Suffolk Association is great!
 I have never met her , but enjoyed our many phone conversations, and have never dealt with anyone in her line of work so accommodating and agreeable.